-- 4 pound roasting chicken, giblets removed
+- 4-pound roasting chicken, giblets removed

-- powder, thyme, white pepper, black pepper, cayenne pepper, and garlic powder.
+- In a small bowl, mix together salt, paprika, onion powder, thyme, white pepper, black pepper, cayenne pepper, and garlic powder.

 - Pat chicken dry with paper towels.
 Rub each chicken inside and out with the spice mixture.

 - Preheat oven to 250º.

-- Baste with some of the drippings or rub skin with a tablespoon of butter, then let the chicken stand for 10 minutes before carving.
+- Baste with some of the drippings or rub the skin with a tablespoon of butter, then let the chicken stand for 10 minutes before carving.